netinvent/el_scripts/README.md

 - `el_configurator_setup_date` which will contain the timestamp of the last el_configurator run
 - `el_configurator_state` which will contain state (0=Success, 1=Failure/Missing) of last run

-The `el_configurator` script will also provide the following setups:
+The `el_configurator.sh` script will also provide the following setups:

 - Optional packages if physical machine
     - pre-configured smartmontools daemon
-    - Optional IT8613 support
+    - Optional IT8613 support if detected
-    - Intel TCO Watchdog support
+    - Intel iTCO Watchdog support
-    - Tuned config profiles npf-eco and npf-perf
+    - Additional tuned config profiles npf-eco and npf-perf
     - Qemu guest agent setup on KVM machines
 - Optional enabling serial console on tty and grub interface
     - Add `resize_term` and `resize_term2` scripts which allow to deal with tty resizing in terminal
 - Optional steps if DHCP internet is found
+    - Installation of EPEL repository (el only)
     - Installation of non standard packages
     - ANSSI-BP028 SCAP Profile configuration with report
     - Prometheus Node exporter installation